| William Eaton

 geese rest in the river shallows in November, crossing this ribbon of

+water on the fly ways towards the Gulf of Mexico.
 William Eaton's parents met and fell in love in this country and the

 taste and touch of this fading world lives on in their children.
 It's a